NeuralFalconYT/Ollama-Open-WebUI-Windows-Installation/README.md

-# Ollama and Open WebUI Setup Guide
+# Ollama and Open WebUI Windows Installation Guide

 This guide will walk you through setting up **Ollama** and **Open WebUI** on a Windows system.
 The installation will be done in a **custom folder** (e.g., on the `E:` drive) to avoid consuming space on the `C:` drive.
 You will also learn how to uninstall both tools when needed.
 This setup allows you to run open-source large language models (LLMs) **privately** and **offline** on your local machine.